 How to get more protein on the ketogenic diet

 You can use this calculator to enter your information and find out how many carbs and how much protein and fat you should try to consume on the ketogenic diet.
 It all depends on your lifestyle (how active you are) as well as age, gender, etc. It is likely you will be consuming more protein than you are used to, which is not a bad thing – your low-carb, high energy dietary choices may just need some adjustments.

 Try combining different protein sources with other food groups, such as a spinach based salad with a hard cooked egg, grilled chicken and a light oil based dressing to introduce your body to a wider variety of nutrients in one sitting.

 How to eat more vegetables on the ketogenic diet meal plan

 If you aren’t accustomed to eating multiple servings of vegetables every day (because let’s be honest: many of us are not), it isn’t so hard to make this kind of positive change as part of a new diet.
-Nerd Fitness has a detailed guide to help you ease your way into eating more vegetables, even if you think you do not like them.
+Nerd Fitness has a detailed guide to help you ease your way into eating more life giving whole foods and vegetables (even if you think you can’t stomach them).